200 (Stargate SG-1): Cultural references

 Most of the episode is devoted to references and allusions to other works, as well as the show itself.
 The title sequence is deliberately shorter than most other episodes, poking fun at shows like Lost as well as the Sci-Fi Channel itself, which had shortened SG-1's Season 9 opening but changed it back after fans demanded it.
 When Martin learns that his main actor has backed out of the movie, the SG-1 team offers various suggestions for how to replace him or work around his non-availability—a reference to Michael Shanks's absence from the sixth season of Stargate SG-1.
 Anderson references the ending of the eighth-season episode "Moebius", which was intended to be the series finale of SG-1 before the ninth season was announced.
 The final scene of "200", which features interviews with the Wormhole X-Treme cast, was added as an afterthought, and contains comments from the real cast used out of context as an inside joke.
+Actor Michael Shanks felt the interviews "cross the line between polite parody and absolute scathing commentary" of the cast, creators, and fans.

 The episode also riffs on other science fiction shows.
 Early in the episode, Dr. Jackson asks why anyone would make a movie version of a TV series that lasted only three episodes—Teal'c responds that it had strong DVD sales.
 This is a reference to the series Firefly, which Fox executives decided to cancel after airing only three episodes.
 The high number of DVDs of these episodes that sold afterwards justified making a feature film based on the series, Serenity.
 Firefly is again referenced when Lloyd refuses to use footage from the Wormhole X-Treme series for the movie, saying that "it's a movie, not a clip show," alluding to a similar comment from Firefly show runner Joss Whedon.
 Another sequence is a parody of the original Star Trek series, with SG-1 standing in for the crew of the Starship Enterprise.
 Brad Wright, the co-creator of the series, fills in as the engineer Montgomery Scott.
 Another sequence makes fun of the series Farscape, including its habit of inventing swear words.
 Stargate: SG-1 actors Ben Browder and Claudia Black had both starred in the earlier series.
 Several other shows and movies are parodied, including The Wizard of Oz, with the story re-told with the members of the SG-1 team as the adventurers in Oz.
 The writers based the parody on a fan painting they had hanging in their office.
 The episode also makes fun of 24s "ticking clock of jeopardy", and an entire sequence is enacted with all the characters played by marionettes, in the style of Thunderbirds and Team America: World Police.